Machu Picchu. Department of Cusco, Urubamba Province, Peru Travel And Tour Pictures, Photos, And Information. The Sacred Plaza.

 Form A Second Sacred Circle.

 Map Of Machu Picchu Sacred Geography At Machu Picchu.
 Machu Picchu.
-Department of Cusco, Urubamba Province, Peru Travel And Tour Pictures, Photos, And Information.
+Department of Cusco, Urubamba Province, Peru, Travels & Tours, Pictures, Photos, Images, & Reviews.
 The Sacred Plaza.

 View Of Machu Picchu Sacred Area December Dawn Solstice Alignment At Machu Picchu.
 Machu Picchu.
-Department of Cusco, Urubamba Province, Peru Travel And Tour Pictures, Photos, And Information.
+Department of Cusco, Urubamba Province, Peru, Travels & Tours, Pictures, Photos, Images, & Reviews.
 The Sacred Plaza.

 The Dawn Sunlight Marks These Circles Representing